 More details about Local Councils from the Electoral Commission (scroll down for details on parish councils).

-The Parish Council meets on the second Wednesday of each month (apart from August) at 7:30 pm in Potterspury Village Hall.
+The Parish Council meets on the second Wednesday of each month (apart from August) at 7:30 pm in Potterspury Village Hall (or online under Covid restrictions).
 There are 13 parish councillors in Potterspury.

 Expressions of interest are welcomed from

 - residents who are over 18 years old

 - those who have lived or worked in Potterspury for 12 months

 - those whose name appears on the Electoral Register.

 Participation in the collective decision-making processes of the Council.

 The ability to work as part of a team with a positive outlook and a can-do attitude.